trufo2/blender-web-viewer-2/README.md

 ![BlendXWeb Preview](./image.png)

-## Installation and Usage Guide

 This addon allows you to preview your Blender scenes in a web browser and export them as standalone web packages.

 ## Prerequisites

 - Blender 4.0 or newer
 - Web browser with WebGL support (Chrome, Firefox, Edge, Safari)
-- Python 3.7+ (typically included with Blender)
+- For development: Python 3.7+ (ideally 3.11) & VS Code

 ## Installation

-### Method 1: Via Blender's Addon Installer

-1. Download the addon as a ZIP file (do not extract it)
+1. Download the addon from the release section (do not extract it)
 2. Open Blender and go to Edit > Preferences
 3. Select the "Add-ons" tab
-4. Click "Install..." button at the top right
+4. Click the down-pointing-arrow button at the top right and choose "Install Manually"
-5. Navigate to and select the downloaded ZIP file
-6. Click "Install Add-on"
-7. Enable the addon by checking the box next to "3D View: blendXweb2"

-### Method 2: Manual Installation

-1. Download and extract the addon files
-2. Locate your Blender addons directory:
-   - Windows: `%APPDATA%\Blender Foundation\Blender\4.0\scripts\addons`
-   - macOS: `~/Library/Application Support/Blender/4.0/scripts/addons`
-   - Linux: `~/.config/blender/4.0/scripts/addons`
-3. Copy the entire `blender_web_preview` folder to the addons directory
-4. Start Blender and go to Edit > Preferences > Add-ons
-5. Search for "BlendXWeb" and enable the addon

-## File Structure Setup
+## Development

-After installation, you need to run the file structure setup script once to create the necessary directories:

-1. Open a terminal/command prompt
-2. Navigate to the addon directory
-3. Run `python setup_files.py`

-## Building the Web Viewer Assets

 During development you can rebuild the web viewer directly into the installed addon directory (Windows Blender 5.0 default location):